Painting Supplies for Beginners

 Tutorials & Books

-There are a lot of books and tutorials that can be helpful for beginners.
+There are a ton of books and tutorials that can be helpful for beginners.
 First you can find plenty of tutorial books to learn how to paint Waterscapes, flowers, and much more.
-Take some time to consider what you want to paint, and look for books that fit the style and colors you are going for!
-Next, YouTube is a great place to collect tutorials that you’ll want to learn as well.
-Create a playlist or two for painting, and start searching for the topics that interest you most.
-Save the tutorials you find and you’ll be able to access them when you are ready to paint!
-It’s always good to start small, so if you want to paint ocean scapes, follow a few tutorials on how to paint clouds or waves, then try to combine those skills into full and larger paintings.
+Take some time to consider what you want to paint, and look for books that fit the style and composition you are going for.
+Next, YouTube is a great place to save and organize tutorials that you can learn from as well.

 Inspiration